ivymayhem/aero-zeppelin/content/collections/pages/about-this-starter-kit.md

     content:
       -
         type: text
-        text: 'It''s really minimalistic and I love it 🤩' -
+        text: "It's really minimalistic and I love it 🤩" -
     type: paragraph
     content:
       -
         type: text
-        text: 'You probably already noticed that, but it''s the bare minimum you''d expect from a blog theme.
+        text: "You probably already noticed that, but it's the bare minimum you'd expect from a blog theme.
 And I really like it that way.
-No fancy gimmicks, no clutter and air to breath.'
+No fancy gimmicks, no clutter and air to breath."
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'I''m already planning a few updates, for example a switch to "Light Mode" and a few minor refinements.
-I''m also open to feature requests, but only if they don''t bloat the overall theme.'
+        text: "I'm already planning a few updates.
+I'm also open to feature requests, but only if they don't bloat the overall theme.
+DM me on Twitter, Link below."
   -
     type: heading
     attrs: